-Goals: To introduce contemporary theories and research in social and cross-cultural psychology and
+Goals: To introduce contemporary theories and research in social and cross-cultural psychology and explore multiple perspectives on current challenges in social and cross-cultural psychology.

 Content: This course explores the intersection of culture and social psychology.
 Relevant theories, research, methods, and issues will be examined.
 Topics include culture and self (e.g., identity, language, development, morality), culture and others (e.g., person perception, family, friendships, relationships, work), and culture and well being (e.g., health and happiness).
 Relationships, and Work.